JKJIN1999/A3-MLH/README.md

 ## Appendix

-For the full code and documentation, refer to our [GitHub Repository](https://github.com/JKJIN1999/A3-MLH.git).
+Please refer to our [GitHub Repository](https://github.com/JKJIN1999/A3-MLH.git).